Women in truck driving industry advocate for more parking and restroom access

 A big problem to tackle: the lack of truck parking spots.

-Read: Driver injured as thieves steal $30K worth of snow crabs from truck
+Read: State to seek death penalty for Central Florida mom accused of making kids drink bleach, killing 1

-“As a woman, I like to park in a well-lit area and know that it’s a safe place for me to be outside of my truck and go use the facilities,” Klein said.
+“As a woman, I like to park in a well-lit area and know that it’s a safe place for me to be outside of my truck and go use the facilities,” said Klein.

 But that’s often not an option.
-That’s because there is only one parking space for every eleven drivers, according to the ATA.
+That’s because for every eleven drivers, there is only one available parking space, according to the ATA.

-“For us to be professional and safe drivers, we need to have adequate safe areas for us to park,” Klein said.
+“For us to be professional and safe drivers, we need to have adequate safe areas for us to park,” said Klein.

 There’s now a proposal in Congress to invest millions into more truck parking.
 The “Truck Parking Safety Improvement Act” would create a grant program dedicated to truck parking spots around the country.